 A jury or a judge is required to consider all points in determining whether or not someone is guilty of operating negligently.
 How fast the person was driving, the way the car was being operated ( swerving, weaving in and out of traffic, etc), road conditions, time of the day are some points that need to be considered.

 A person is guilty of negligent operation even if they did not intend to drive in an unsafe way.

 WHAT IS THE PENALTY FOR NEGLIGENT OPERATION IN MASSACHUSETTS?

 The penalty for Negligent operation in Massachusetts is for not less than 2 weeks or not more than 2 years in jail.
 A fine of not less than $20, not more than $200, plus a $250 Head Injury Treatment Services Trust Fund surcharge; or both imprisonment and fine.

 Yes, there are legal defenses to Negligent Operation.
 The main defense is that the person acted reasonably.
-Another defense is that the person was facing an emergency which required a quick decision.
-If there was an emergency and they acted reasonably then that is also a defense.
+Another defense is that the person was facing an emergency that required a quick decision.

 The harsh consequences of jail and license loss can be avoided if there is no conviction.

 Attorney Patrick T. Donovan represents charged with motor vehicle crimes including negligent operation.
 Massachusetts Criminal Attorney Patrick T. Donovan fights for the best possible outcome for each and every one of his clients.